-Anne Arundel County Health Department established five areas of top priority for fiscal year 2009.
-The five priorities are: Elimination of Disparities in Health Status and Health Care Access; Emergency Preparedness; Healthy Children and Families; Prevention and Management of Communicable Disease and Chronic Illness; and, Environmental Safety and Health.
+Anne Arundel County Health Department established five areas of top priority for fiscal year 2010.
+The five priorities are: Elimination of Disparities in Health Status and Health Care Access; Emergency Preparedness; Infant Mortality in Anne Arundel County; Healthy Children and Families; Prevention and Management of Communicable Disease and Chronic Illness; and, Environmental Safety and Health.